babak0032/babak-esmaeili/content/publication/esmaeili-2019-structuredb/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Source Themes Conference*
+publication: '*The 22nd International Conference on Artificial Intelligence and Statistics*'
-publication_short: In *STC*
+publication_short: In *AISTATS*

-abstract: We present Variational Aspect-based Latent Topic Allocation (VALTA), a family of autoencoding topic models that learn aspect-based representations of reviews.
+abstract: 'We present Variational Aspect-based Latent Topic Allocation (VALTA), a family of autoencoding topic models that learn aspect-based representations of reviews.
 VALTA defines a user-item encoder that maps bag-of-words vectors for combined reviews associated with each paired user and item onto structured embeddings, which in turn define per-aspect topic weights.
 We model individual reviews in a structured manner by infer- ring an aspect assignment for each sentence in a given review, where the per-aspect topic weights obtained by the user-item encoder serve to define a mixture over topics, conditioned on the aspect.
-The result is an autoencoding neural topic model for reviews, which can be trained in a fully unsupervised manner to learn topics that are structured into aspects.
+The result is an autoencoding neural topic model for reviews, which can be trained in a fully unsupervised manner to learn topics that are structured into aspects.'

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-- Source Themes
+- AISTATS
 featured: false